ibm-cloud-docs/cis/javascript-detections.md

 {{site.data.keyword.cis_full}} ({{site.data.keyword.cis_short_notm}}) bot features include JavaScript detections.
 A small amount of JavaScript is injected into client devices using [Google’s Picasso fingerprinting technique](https://research.google/pubs/picasso-lightweight-device-class-fingerprinting-for-web-clients/){: external}.
 Picasso results are factored into bot scores and help {{site.data.keyword.cis_short_notm}} classify traffic as automated or human. `BotScoreSrc: Not Computed` and a score of `0` are relevant to Picasso JavaScript Fingerprinting requests.
 These requests are exempt from being blocked by any firewall rules.

 This detection technique gathers general data about the machines reaching {{site.data.keyword.cis_short_notm}}.
-For example, if a particular user is accessing {{site.data.keyword.cis_short_notm}} via Google Chrome on a MacBook Pro, because there are millions of people using Google Chrome on a MacBook Pro, {{site.data.keyword.cis_short_notm}} cannot identify specific individuals. {{site.data.keyword.cis_short_notm}} also takes steps to anonymize and phase out data for added privacy.
+For example, if a particular user is accessing {{site.data.keyword.cis_short_notm}} via Google Chrome on a MacBook Pro, because there are millions of people using Google Chrome on a MacBook Pro, {{site.data.keyword.cis_short_notm}} can't identify specific individuals. {{site.data.keyword.cis_short_notm}} also takes steps to anonymize and phase out data for added privacy.

 JavaScript is only injected in response to requests for HTML pages or page views, excluding AJAX calls.
 API and mobile app traffic is unaffected.
 Additionally, code is not injected again until its 30-minute session life expires.
 The Picasso script is roughly 70 KB and execution time varies by device, anywhere from 90 ms to around 500 ms.